digital-asset/daml/docs/source/daml/reference/interfaces.rst

    :start-after: -- INTERFACE_ENSURE_BEGIN
    :end-before: -- INTERFACE_ENSURE_END

-- Introduced with the keyword ``ensure``, must be a boolean expression.
+- A precondition is introduced with the keyword ``ensure`` and must be a boolean expression.
 - It is possible to define interfaces without an ``ensure`` clause, but writing more than one is a compilation error.
 - ``this`` is in scope in the method with the type of the interface.
   ``self``, however, is not.
 - The interface methods can be used as part of the expression (e.g. ``method1``).
-- It is evaluated and checked together with the implementing template's precondition upon contract creation
+- It is evaluated and checked right after the implementing template's precondition upon contract creation

 .. _interface-choices: